cspr-rad/kairos-spec/src/spec.typ

 The ZK rollup verifies the following:
 - The ZKPs don't clash, i.e. they all have separate senders and receivers
 - All ZKPs are valid
 - All L2 transactions include as a public input the last Merkle root posted on L1 by L2.
-This Merkle root itself is taken as a public input to the ZKR.
+This Merkle root itself is taken as a public input to the batch proof.
 - The old Merkle root is correctly transformed into the new Merkle root through applying all the L2 transactions

 Its public inputs are the old and new Merkle root.
 The private inputs are the list of L2 transactions and their ZKPs, as well as the full old Merkle tree.